 ARCo, is responsible for challenging and approving the scenarios at least annually.
 It must ensure that the Market Risk stress scenarios are adequately representing the risks faced by the Branch and that the stress shocks are appropriately severe to reflect an extreme but plausible downside case.

-Risk will produce a report following conclusion of the stress testing setting out the results and implications thereof.
+Risk Department will produce a report following conclusion of the stress testing setting out the results and implications thereof.

 ManCo and ARCo may request ad-hoc and / or more frequent stress testing to be performed by the Risk department if necessary.